wiringbits/wiringbits.github.io/_posts/2020-03-07-first-post.markdown

 - We aren't a 100% Scala shop anymore, we started working in more diverse projects (Java/Kotlin/React/TypeScript/etc).
 - We finally got a wonderful logo.

+## Jun/2022 Update

+In order to simplify the payment processes for our customers, we ended up incorporating a company in the United States.

 ### Logo